Contact information

 Journal article

-Evaluation of the impact of assistive artificial intelligence on ultrasound scanning for regional anaesthesia.
+Exploring the utility of assistive artificial intelligence for ultrasound scanning in regional anesthesia

 Journal article